-If any section, subsection, clause, or phrase of these Rules and Regulations is for any reason held to be invalid or unconstitutional, that decision will not affect the remaining portions of these Rules and Regulations.
+If any section, subsection, clause, or phrase of these Rules and Regulations is for any reason held to be invalid or unconstitutional, such that decision shallwill not affect the remaining portions of these Rules and Regulations.
 The Board declares that it would have passed said Rules and Regulations by section, subsection, sentence, clause, or phrase thereof.